 Wednesday, May 9, 2018

-199. Devadatta argyoides (Selys, 1859)
+197: Devadatta argyoides (Selys, 1859)

-Species: Devadatta argyoides
+Species: Devadatta argyoides / Malayan Grisette

-Sightings (by me): 1 male 2 females
+Sightings (by me): Uncommon

-In flight (that I have seen): April
+In flight (that I have seen): April-August

-Species easily confused with: --
+Species easily confused with: N/A

-As with many species, Devadatta argyoides was one of those that seems locally common along the west of Thailand southwards and has just simply evaded my camera.
+As with many species, Devadatta argyoides, commonly known as the Malayan Grisette, was one of those that seems locally common along the west of Thailand southwards and has just simply evaded my camera.
 However, even when I did come across it, I almost missed it as it was at a tiny overflow area at the bottom of the road at HQ.
 There was a tiny, but inaccessible trickle running through and it would appear that a few species were hanging on in there until the rains arrived.
 I also saw a solitary male and a female Prodasineura collaris, a male Cratilla metallica and a solitary male Tyriobapta torrida hanging around the concrete posts close by!
 There were also several males of an Idionyx sp. flitting about at a million miles an hour as dusk approached (but were way to fast to catch or ID).
 Anyway, at around 6.30am, I noticed a female perched on a twig just above the rotting leaves.
 I almost ignored it, but my brain took over and I tried to photograph it... damn!!!
 The lens had fogged up!
 I had to wait almost 30 minutes for it to clear.
 By then, the damsel had gone!
 Amazingly, I found another slightly further away and it was fairly easy to get shots though the lighting was terrible.
 I returned to the same place the following afternoon and was fortunate enough to spot the male, who was also quite happy to let me snap away!
 So, not bad for a pile of leaves!

 The male